OverLessArtem/void-extra-hyprland/README.md

 A collection of template files for building packages on Void Linux with xbps-src.
 If you don't wish to build the packages locally, this repository also provides prebuilt binaries.

-> [!WARNING]
-> The project has been renamed to void-extra to avoid confusion with Arch Linux’s AUR.
-Unlike the AUR, this repository is not intended as a way to add packages to Void Linux before they reach upstream.
-It is only a fallback for packages that have been rejected.
-See below for how to update your /etc/xbps.d/ entry.

 <hr>

 ## Installation